Inkster, Michigan: Education

 Portions of Inkster are within the Wayne-Westland Community Schools, Westwood Community Schools, Taylor School District, and the Romulus School District.

-Westwood operates the Daly Elementary School and the Tomlinson Middle School in Inkster.
+Westwood operates Daly Elementary School and the Tomlinson Middle School in Inkster.
 Robichaud High School in Dearborn Heights is the district high school.

 Wayne-Westland operates David Hicks Elementary School in Inkster.
 The portions of Inkster that are located in the Wayne-Westland district are zoned to Hicks.
 One portion of the Hicks zone is assigned to Marshall Upper Elementary School, Stevenson Middle School in Westland, John Glenn High School, all in Westland.
 Another portion of the Hicks zone is assigned to Adams Upper Elementary School in Westland, Franklin Middle School in Wayne, and Wayne Memorial High School in Wayne.

 Portions of Inkster that had been in the Taylor School District prior to the dissolution of the Inkster School District are assigned to Taylor Parks Elementary School, Hoover Middle School, and Taylor High School in Taylor.

 Romulus Senior High School is the Romulus district's secondary school.

 Burger Baylor School for Students with Autism of the Garden City School District is located in Inkster, in the former Baylor-Woodson Elementary School.